DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 * `#%#AG_`: A few extra scriptlets for whom documentation appears to be non-existent.
 * `#%#` without `//scriptlet`: Appears to insert JavaScript code that is written into the list, as opposed to from an embedded file.
 Requires heavy privileges.
 * `:properties`: Claims to be similar to `:-abp-properties`, but is incompatible with it.
+* `!+ PLATFORM`: Very similar to `!#if`, but is designed to have AdGuard's many versions be used as criteria, and not necessarily the browser that is being used.
 #### Blocking
 * `$match-case`: Makes the criteria case-sensitive.
 * `$$script`: Uses very advanced criteria to block scripts that meet them.